Kendog09/Kendog09.github.io/docs/implementation.md

 ### Backend / Server side architecture:
-Backend architecture components are instrumental in the architecture of web applications, handling various backend functionalities and ensuring seamless communication between clients and servers.
+Backend architecture components are crucial in the architecture of web-apps as they handle various backend functionalities and ensuring seamless communication between clients and servers.
 Here are the key server-side components and their roles:

 #### Web Server:
 A web server is the primary interface between the client and server side infrastructure, serving web pages and handling client requests.
 Its key functions include:

--Content Delivery: They deliver static content, such as HTML, CSS, and JavaScript files, to clients, ensuring fast and efficient content delivery.
+-Distribution: They deliver content such as HTML, CSS, and JavaScript files to clients, as fast and efficient as possible which imrpoves speed and customer satisfaction.

--Application Logic Execution: Web servers execute the backend application code, which involves tasks like querying databases, processing data, and generating dynamic content.
+-Backend operations handling: The server will execute the backend application code which will involve tasks like processing data and querying databases.

--Request Handling: Web servers efficiently manage incoming HTTP requests from clients, processing them according to the backend application's logic.
+-Request processing: A web server will manage incoming HTTP requests from clients very efficiently by processing them according to the backend application's logic.

--Security and Scalability: Web servers include built-in security features to protect against common threats and ensure secure communication with clients.
+-Security and Scalability: Web servers will include security features to protect against common threats and ensure secure communication with clients.
 They also support scalability to handle a large volume of concurrent connections efficiently.
+Some examples of the threats that is may encounter are SQL injections or DDoS attacks.

--Routing and URL Mapping: They implement routing and URL mapping mechanisms to direct incoming requests to specific endpoints or resources within the backend application.
+-Route management and URL navigation: They implement routing and URL mapping mechanisms to direct incoming requests to specific endpoints or resources within the backend application.

 #### Proxy Server: